mckay115/PyESU/README.md

+# PyESU

+### Why does PyESU exist?
+The goal of PyESU is to bring some features into the original [*PyUpdater*](https://github.com/Digital-Sapphire/PyUpdater) codebase that have been sitting as open pull requests for a while.
+The original author has been busy with other projects and has not had time to review and merge these pull requests.
+PyESU is a fork of the original PyUpdater codebase that will be maintained by the community.
+If the original author wishes to merge the changes back into the original codebase, that is fine.
+If not, then PyESU will continue to be maintained by the community.

+---
-# Original README
+# Original Repository

-## All Credit to Original Author and all Contributors:
+## Credit to Original Author and all Contributors:
 (*Best Attempt to Include all Contributors, if you are not listed, please let me know and I will add you*)

 Orignal Author: [**@JMSwag**](https://github.com/JMSwag) / [**Digital Sapphire**](https://github.com/Digital-Sapphire) [[**Website Link**](https://www.digitalsapphire.io/)]